Skip to main content

 So how do week numbers actually work?

 Most years have 52 weeks.
 But if you look at a calendar, roughly every fifth or sixth year seems to have 53.
-What determines whether the 53rd week exists isn't simple — it's something as odd as which day of the week the new year starts on.
+What determines whether a year has 53 weeks isn't simple — it's something as odd as which day of the week the new year starts on.
 If January 1 is a Monday, Tuesday, Wednesday or Thursday, the week containing January 1 is week 1.
 If January 1 is a Friday, that week is week 53 (even though it's January).
 If January 1 is a Saturday, the week is 53 if the previous year was a leap year and 52 if it wasn't.
 If January 1 is a Sunday, the week is 52 regardless of whether the previous year was a leap year.

 Week-numbering model